 Objective 5.
-Ensure housing supply and diversity aligns with expected population growth.
+Ensure housing supply and diversity aligns with expected population growth and, in accommodating that growth, has due regard for the City's strategic environmental framework.

 Strategy 5.
 Facilitate more housing choice for residents and increase dwelling diversity.

 Action 14.
 Investigation Areas